gperreymond/ministack/README.md

 datacenter: 'datacenter name used for nomad/consul'

 hashibase:
+  repository: 'custom' # default = "ghcr.io/gperreymond/hashibase"
-  version: 'x.x.x' # default = "base-1.0.0"
+  tag: 'custom' # default = "base-1.1.0"

 services:
   consul:
     enabled: true
-    version: 'x.x.x' # default = "1.20.1"
+    version: 'x.x.x' # default = "1.20.2"
     log_level: 'trace|debug|info|warn|error' # default = "info"
     # self-elect, should be 3 or 5 for production
     bootstrap_expect: 1 # default = 1
   nomad:
     enabled: true
     log_level: 'trace|debug|info|warn|error' # default = "info"
-    version: 'x.x.x' # default = "1.9.4"
+    version: 'x.x.x' # default = "1.9.5"
     customized:
-      enabled: false # default = false (see "customize nomad" below in the documentation )
+      extra_configs: false # default = false (see "customize nomad" below in the documentation )
       extra_volumes: [] # default = [] (see "customize nomad" below in the documentation )
       tls: false # default = false (see "customize nomad" below in the documentation )
+      bind_addr: '....' # default = null (see "nomad bind_add" documentation)
+      retry_join: [] # default = [] (see "customize nomad" below in the documentation )
-    # self-elect, should be 3 or 5 for production
+    # self-elect, should be 3 or 5 for production.
+    # could be 0, i you want only clients, but you need to work on custom retry_join
     bootstrap_expect: 1 # default = 1
     clients: # default = []
       - name: 'worker-pikachu'